-The Pros: Depending upon the quality of wood you use, this will bring your costs down to anywhere between $.50-90 per linear foot (40%+ savings over pre-notched).
+The Pros: The quality of wood will determine your total costs.
+You can expect costs between $.50-90 per linear foot (40%+ savings over pre-notched).

-Furthermore, with enough volume, you usually can provide a design profile to your wood supplier and obtain your own unique stretcher bar, custom tailored for your business.
+A large volume allows you to provide a design profile to your wood supplier.
+They can then create a unique stretcher bar, tailored for your business.

 The Cons: Skilled labor is required.
 Multiple employees and management are required.
 Various investments in equipment are required.

 Waste from the unused stretcher bars tends to be hard to track and can therefore obfuscate an accurate cost analysis.

 Still looking for more on how to stretch canvas prints?